bombsimon/ff/README.md

 By supporting an optional boolean flag to parse recursive files can be found with slight difference to the traditional way to find files.

-## TODO

-All of it, including:

-* `--ignore` flag
-* Better support for folder recursion - need to take base path as input like common tools (`ff -r path/ pattern`)
-* Regular expressions - with negations
-* Better compliance with common "`globbing`" such as default ignore hidden (dot marked) files

 [Reference and inspiration](https://github.com/begin/globbing).